tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 :::::::::::::::::::::::::::::::::::::::::::::::

+## Getting Code Ready to Share

+In addition to adding a license to our code there are several other important steps to consider before sharing it publicly.

+* Make code public
+* Transferring to an organisation
+* Archive to Zenodo
+* Add a DOI
+* Add a citation file
+* Add a codemeta file, FAIR principles

+## Tracking Issues with Code

+earlier issue from testing, bug with missing values or date stamps failing

 ## Working in Parallel with Git Branches

 Branching is a feature of Git that allows two or more parallel streams of